moinkhanif/trend-search/README.md

 ## About the project

-This project is the Capstone Solo project for Ruby section of Microverse curriculum.
-It utilizes various helpful gems like Nokogiri, geocoder and easy-translate to scrap [Google Trends xml page(<https://trends.google.com/trends/trendingsearches/daily/rss?geo=US)>] for latest trends for a given country.
+This project is the Capstone Solo project for the Ruby section of the Microverse curriculum.
+It utilizes various helpful gems like Nokogiri, geocoder ,and easy-translate to scrap [Google Trends XML page(<https://trends.google.com/trends/trendingsearches/daily/rss?geo=US)>] for the latest trends for a given country.

 ## Requirements

 - Once you download the project, please make sure that you have [Ruby](https://www.ruby-lang.org/en/) installed.
-- Make sure to run `bundle` command in the terminal once you are in the work directory
+- Make sure to run `bundle` command in the terminal once you are in the working directory
-- You'll also have to setup google api key if you need the translation feature as mentioned [below](#utilizing-the-translation-feature)
+- You'll also have to set up google API key if you need the translation feature as mentioned [below](#utilizing-the-translation-feature)
-You sgould be good to go after verifying the above details 😄
+You should be good to go after verifying the above details 😄

 ## Features

 Some of the features of this project include:

-- Scraping Google trends xml for information
+- Scraping Google trends XML for information

 - Ability to change Country and Information limit

 - Resetting values to default

-- Translation of forign languages to English if any (Requires Google Cloud API Key)
+- Translation of other languages to English if any (Requires Google Cloud API Key)

 - Suggesting locations and prompting user based on country change input